 Neighbourhood pasta bar Pici has captured the imagination of Italian food fans in Hong Kong, with its commitment to serving fresh pasta, handmade daily.
 In line with the focus on freshness, the menu changes regularly.
 But you can expect to find flavoursome offerings such as pappardelle with eight-hour slow-cooked beef cheek, tagliolini with fresh-shaved black truffle, smoked salmon ravioli, a simple but divine cacio e pepe (pecorino and black pepper) and more.
 Oh, and a classic lasagna, of course!
 Want to try more than just one of these?
 Ask about the tasting menu.
 And make sure you round things off with a serve of tiramisu or panna cotta with raspberry coulis.

 With a team hailing from Turin, Treviso, Sicily and so on, it’s no surprise that what you get at Pici is real Italian pasta that’s as down-to-earth as it should be.
 It’s a great spot to drop in for a bowl of fork-twirling goodness and a tasty Italian wine.

 There are four locations across the city: St. Francis Yard, Wan Chai; Aberdeen Street, Central; Hart Avenue, Tsim Sha Tsui; and New Town Plaza, Sha Tin.

 8½ Otto e Mezzo Bombana

 Opened in 2010 by Italian chef Umberto Bombana, this eatery is the first and only Italian restaurant outside Italy to receive three Michelin stars.
-Expect the freshest ingredients in a fine dining atmosphere.
+You can expect the freshest ingredients in a fine-dining atmosphere here.